ROMEKANA/iphone-DrawGame/README.md

 3. **DrawingView** – simple canvas where the drawer sketches the prompt.
 4. **TitleInputView** – other players enter fake titles after the drawing.
 5. **ChoiceView** – everyone chooses from the list of titles.
-6. **ResultView** – displays placeholder results before the next round.
+6. **ResultView** – shows scores and links to the replay or next round.
+7. **ReplayView** – placeholder screen for viewing past drawings.

 These screens are linked with `NavigationLink` so you can tap through the flow even though the networking and game logic are still very limited.